byk3nko/byk3nko/README.md

 - 👋 Hello, i am kenko.
-- 👀 I am interested in frontend and C#.
+- 👀 I am interested in frontend.
-- 🌱 Most likely, there will be various repositories, according to them bots in diskrode, written in node js. social networks
+- 🌱 Most likely, there will be various repositories, according to them bots in discord, written in node js. social networks
 tg: @bykenko
 ds: Kenko#8625